grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/jshandle/jsonvalue.md

 # jsonValue()

-Fetches a JSON representation of the object.
+Retrieves the JSON representation of the JavaScript object that the JSHandle refers to, making it easy to work with the data outside the browser context.

 ### Returns